ppikula/mongooseim-docker/README.md

 ADD ./ejabberd.cfg  /opt/mongooseim/rel/mongooseim/etc/ejabberd.cfg
 ```

-There is also a way that doesn't require creating  we should be
+There is also a way that doesn't require creating, so  we should be
-able to mount given file with `-v option`:
+able to mount the given file with `-v option`:

 ```
 docker run -v `pwd`/ejabberd.cfg:/opt/mongooseim/rel/mongooseim/etc/ejabberd.cfg mongooseim/mongooseim-docker`
 ```

-To get default config one need to run a container and then use the `docker cp`
+To get the default config you need to run a container and then use the `docker cp`
 command to copy it from container or just take it from https://github.com/esl/MongooseIM/blob/master/rel/files/ejabberd.cfg (remember to select correct branch!)

 ## Persistent data